ShyamBhagat2004/ld-350-mqtt/README.md

 ## Special Features
 ### Keep-Alive Mechanism
 - **USB Connection Maintenance**: Sends a keep-alive packet every second to maintain the USB connection.
+This is ESSENTIAL for continued output, and has to be sent in HEX to the LD-350.

 ### Daemon Thread for File Maintenance
 - **Background File Clearing**: A daemon thread clears the output file at regular intervals, preventing application termination due to this thread.